rosecorp/invoiceGenerator/Readme.md

 Command line Scala app to generate invoices in pdf

+An example of the json structure is under resources.
+Resources will be loaded from specified location in the properties file.

 The data for the invoice is coming from:

  - payee.json: person been paid